Skip to main content

 • Works perfectly with MT5 — Full support for Expert Advisors (EAs), custom indicators, and bots

 Because price is driven by math — not supply and demand — technical tools like support/resistance levels, trendlines, RSI divergences, and moving average crossovers tend to be more reliable than on news-sensitive instruments.
-That's a big reason many traders prefer them.
+That's a big reason I and many other traders prefer them.

 Synthetic Indices vs. Forex: Key Differences